Tivix/react-native-video/README.md

 #### All platforms now keep their paused state when returning from the background
 Previously, on Android MediaPlayer if you setup an AppState event when the app went into the background and set a paused prop so that when you returned to the app the video would be paused it would be ignored.

-Note, Windows does not have a concept of an app going into the background, so this doesn't apply there.

 #### Use Android target SDK 27 by default
 Version 3.0 updates the Android build tools and SDK to version 27.
 React Native is in the process of [switchting over](https://github.com/facebook/react-native/issues/18095#issuecomment-395596130) to SDK 27 in preparation for Google's requirement that new Android apps [use SDK 26](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html) by August 2018.